Class: Targeted therapy

 - Maintain adequate rest and nutrition.

-- Eat small meals frequently to help alleviate nausea.
+- Eat small meals frequently to help alleviate nausea and heartburn.

 Are there any special precautions patients should be aware of before starting treatment?

-- Patients should inform their physician if they are pregnant, breastfeeding, or planning a family in the near future.
+- Patients should tell their physician if they are pregnant, breastfeeding, or planning a family in the near future.
 This drug may cause birth defects.
-It is important to use some kind of birth control while undergoing treatment.

-- It is important that patients inform their physician about all other medical conditions.
+- It is important that patients inform their physician about all medical conditions, including heart problems, high blood pressure, thyroid problems, plans to have surgery, kidney problems, liver problems, bleeding problems, and seizures.

 - Patients should inform their physician of any other medication they are taking (whether prescription or over-the-counter, including vitamins, herbs, etc.) as they may interfere with treatment.